Product Security

 AWS Services

-Security tooling is leveraged to assess, audit and evaluate the configurations of various AWS services.
-Virtual Private Cloud (VPC) endpoints are used to establish communication with supported AWS services.
-Authentication is managed by IAM roles and credentials with least privilege considered for each role that gets assigned to the services.
+Security tooling is leveraged to assess, audit, and evaluate the configurations of various AWS services.
+Amazon Virtual Private Cloud (VPC) endpoints are used to establish communication with supported AWS services.
+Authentication is managed by AWS Identity and Access Management (IAM) roles and credentials with least privilege considered for each role that gets assigned to the services.

-Elastic Container Registry (AWS ECR) is not accessible publicly.
-The container images uploaded are scanned with AWS ECR Image Scanning with any high or critical vulnerabilities remediated before the container image is published.
+Amazon Elastic Container Registry (Amazon ECR) is not accessible publicly.
+The container images uploaded are scanned with Amazon ECR Image Scanning with any high or critical vulnerabilities remediated before the container image is published.

 Identity and Access Control